 Basic Problem Solving

 Problems are a fact of life.
-Whether big or small, simple or difficult, problem solving is a daily event for everyone.
-When your spouse is deployed, you will have to solve day-to-day problems without the help of your loved one.
-The physical separation disrupts the way you communicate with your loved one, which may make a problem worse.
+Whether big or small, simple or difficult, problem-solving is a daily event for everyone.
+When your partner is deployed, you will have to solve everyday problems without their help.
+The physical separation disrupts the way you communicate with your loved one, which may make an issue worse.

-How we look at problems effects our ability to move forward in solving them.
+How we look at problems affects our ability to move forward in solving them.
 Are they chances for growth or challenging problems?
-Sometimes we label a situation as a problem when, in reality, it is not.
-Then our labeling becomes the problem, not the situation.
-Being confident is difficult in many situations but trying to remain positive and focusing on problem solving will resolve problems more quickly and easily.
+Sometimes we label a situation a problem when, in reality, it is not.
+Then our labeling, rather than the situation, becomes the problem.
+Being confident is difficult in many circumstances, but trying to remain positive and focusing on problem-solving will resolve issues more quickly and easily.

 When couples are separated by deployment, this adds more stress and challenge in solving problems.
-You may become overwhelmed and need to take certain steps to assess a problem and move forward.
+You may become overwhelmed and need to take steps to assess a difficulty and move forward.

 This chapter gives you solid problem-solving steps.
 With practice, you can become more capable and comfortable solving problems.
-These skills may also prevent you from adding unnecessary stress to your relationship with your deployed partner and make you feel more confident, too.
+These skills may also prevent you from adding unnecessary stress to your relationship with your deployed partner.
 Start the Module.